haithamaouati/tfetch/README.md

 ## License

-This Geolocate Bash script is open-source and available under the [MIT License](LICENSE).
+This tfetch Bash script is open-source and available under the [MIT License](LICENSE).

 Feel free to contribute or report issues on the [GitHub repository](https://github.com/haithamaouati/tfetch).